Source code for maptor.solution

 import numpy as np

-from .mtor_types import FloatArray, OptimalControlSolution, PhaseID, ProblemProtocol
+from .mtor_types import BenchmarkData, FloatArray, OptimalControlSolution, PhaseID, ProblemProtocol

 if TYPE_CHECKING: